ThinkPad T series: T540p

+Nvidia graphics cards switch with Optimus Technology.

 2015

 T450

 Reverts to two SO-DIMMs, the previous touchpad but only with the physical TrackPoint buttons.

 T450s

 Reverts to the previous touchpad but only with the physical TrackPoint buttons.

 T550

 Based on the T450 design.
 A version with entry-level professional GPU options and ISV certifications is available and known as W550s.